 This is the default mode using internal software triggering.
 The start of imaging is initiated in software, and each frame captured is controlled by the internal timing generators in the camera.
 Exposure and camera settings are set in the software prior to acquisition.
 This mode does not synchronize with other imaging hardware and requires them to be controlled independently through the software.

 This is similar to Internal Mode but requires a hardware trigger from a trigger cable in order to start acquisition, allowing for higher precision of acquisition.
 Once the trigger signal is sent and acquisition is initiated, each capture is then controlled by the internal timing generators in the camera, with exposure and camera settings controlled by the software.
+This is described in Figure 3:

 Level Mode can even overlap frames, triggering subsequent frames while the initial frame is still reading out.
 This allows the camera to run at the maximum expected frame rate, but the rolling shutter of CMOS cameras must be paired with carefully controlled illumination to ensure there is no illumination contamination between frames.
 This means that for this mode, it would be best to have the same system controlling the camera exposure time as well as controlling the light source illumination cycle.
 This can be done with the Expose Out modes, which can output trigger signals from the camera to the light source.